-Automated parking solutions come in multiple shapes and forms, and to make it more challenging, different manufacturers market their solutions differently, resulting in confused clients and designers.
+Automated parking systems come in multiple types and forms, and to make it more challenging, different manufacturers market their solutions differently, resulting in confused clients and designers.
 This section will classify the different solutions by name, type, and main characteristics.
 It is not intended to be a full guide to the entire market, its different manufacturers and solutions, rather a guide to identifying the different types and their fit for your project.

 4 Types of Automated Parking Systems

 Shuttle-based systems (also referred to as “Rack and Rail”) are based on shuttles performing single path horizontal movement along fixed rails and storing vehicles on racks located perpendicular to both sides of the fixed rails.
 The structure is made of concrete (with embedded rails) or steel racking structure (similar to warehouse racks), and achieves maximal efficiency in rectangular shapes.
 Shuttle systems range from single level to multi-level, and typically serve larger parking capacity (hundreds of spaces).

 Shuttle systems provide continues power supply to the system components, which combined with the simple linear movements yield higher performance levels.